enyrhine/cheerweb/README.md

 # cheerweb
-Web application for cheer club to manage teams and qualifying practises.
+To be a web application for cheer club to manage teams and qualifying practises.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).